We are the 111 team.

 We are rewarded

-It’s not just the rewarding nature of the role that makes this job so special.
+It’s not just the rewarding nature of a role that makes this job so special.
 There are plenty of practical benefits too.

 We are compassionate